Alderson Propps

 Alderson "Stretch" Propps (October 17, 1912 – August 10, 1993) was an American football player and coach.
 Propps was the athletic director and head football coach at the Morris Harvey College—now known as University of Charleston—in Charleston, West Virginia in 1946.
-He resigned after the first two games of the football season and was succeeded as head football coach his assistant C. Eddie King.
+He resigned after the first two games of the football season and was succeeded as head football coach his assistant Eddie King.

 Propps was born on October 17, 1912, in Fayetteville, West Virginia.
 He died on August 10, 1993.